Well, NO-vember is here!

 HOW TO SAY NO

-So, if you feel you’re becoming the human pretzel, a few tips (now I would like to reiterate, I am not saying you should be selfish and never help people out.
-However, it’s just that many of us are running around on empty because we’re saying yes to everyone).
+If you feel you’re becoming the human pretzel, a few tips (now I would like to reiterate, I am not saying you should be selfish and never help people out.
+However, it’s just that many of us are running around on empty because we’re saying yes to everyone and everything).

-- Don’t instinctively say yes.
+• Don’t instinctively say yes.
 Think it out first.
 It’s okay to not answer on the spot.
-How about something like, “can I think it over and get back to you?”
-If anything, you sound mature, professional, and if it really ends up being no, the “no” will sound like a more well thought-out no. And may I also note, you don’t have to be rude when you say no either.
+How about something like, “Can I think it over and get back to you?”
+If anything, you sound professional, and if it really ends up being no, the “no” will sound like a more well thought-out no. And may I also note, you don’t have to be rude when you say no either.
 You should say it politely, thank you very much!

 So, learn how to say no guilt free… except in sex… I say “go for it!”